tfia/ywt-server/README.md

 Change the `bind_address`, `bind_port`, `mongo_uri`, and `mongo_db` fields to your desired values.
 The app will use default values as above if you don't provide them.

+You need to set environment variable `YWT_SECRET`, which is used as the secret key for JWT signing.
+If you don't set it, the app will use a default value of `ywt_secret`.

+Environment variable `RUST_LOG` is used to set the log level.
+You can set it to `info`, `debug`, or `error`.
+If you don't set it, the app will use a default value of `info`.

 Suppose the binary excutable you built is `ywt`, you can start the server by:

 ```text